Chaetopelma olivaceum: Behavior

 The species is active mainly at night.
 In the wild they can be found hiding under rocks or bark, but may reach human-occupied areas during migrations.
-When the spider feels threatened, it lifts its front torso, swinging its feet to expose a red stain on its mouth and claws.
+When the spider feels threatened, it lifts its front torso, swinging its feet to expose a red stain on its mouth and fangs.
 If the threat continues the spider will turn and look for a place to hide.
 C. olivaceum has been reported as living in large colonies and this has been observed in the burial caves around Jerusalem and reported from dried up wells in the Jordan Valley.

 Relation to humans

 This spider is not considered dangerous to humans and helps eliminate pests such as cockroaches.
 It is black, furry, fast and aggressive in respect to other types of tarantulas.
 Bites are unpleasant but mild.
 They are sometimes kept as pets.

 Predators

 In Israel two species of spider wasp, Hemipepsis brunnea and Pseudopompilus humboldti, have been recorded as predators on Chaetopelma olivaceum.